- WBCA is a 501(c)(3) nonprofit organization.

 - The mission of White Bear Center for the Arts (WBCA) is to provide a gateway to diverse arts experiences.

-- Founded in 1968, WBCA has been a primary art provider in the Greater Northeast Metro Area for 48 years.
+- Founded in 1968, WBCA has been a primary art provider in the Greater Northeast Metro Area for more than 50 years.

 - WBCA is the only nonprofit arts center in the Greater Northeast Metro Area offering a broad range of year-round art classes, events, and programs for children, adults, and families.